Project

 Adobe Stock/Markus Bormann

-Young people’s educational and career choices are heavily influenced by social background (Becker 2016).
+Young people’s educational and career choices are heavily influenced by social background (Becker & Lauterbach 2016).
 In Switzerland, over 20% of learners drop out of their vocational apprenticeships prematurely (Federal Statistical Office, 2021) which can also be attributed to poor decisions due to insufficient information.
 From an education policy and social perspective, a better match between individual inclinations, abilities and interests in relation to career choice is a worthwhile goal.

-The study is guided by the following research questions:
+The study was guided by the following research questions:

 • How can digitalisation contribute towards improving career choice processes for young people?